Vangelis Moras: Cesena

-Cesena officially signed Moras a free agent after his short-term contract with Swansea expired and has signed a new deal until the end of the season.
+Cesena officially signed Moras a free agent after his short-term contract with Swansea expired and signed a new deal until the end of the season.
 The Sea Horses announced that Moras will undergo his medical on Thursday before taking on his first training session.

 In his interview, the defender who was under contract until June, was ready to take the field against Novara: "I am happy for my arrival even with a two-years' delay, as last season we were very close.
 With Swansea I did not go well (only 7 games with 6 of them with the reserve-team), so I desperately want to go back to Italy and I thanks Cesena for this opportunity."

 Furthermore, he said that "the situation is difficult but we can save, I'm used to fighting.
 I know the coach, it was he who took me to Italy, in Bologna, where I stayed four seasons, the best time of my career so far.
 I am a close friend of Antonioli together we were rossoblù: it was old then, it's old now, nothing has changed."

 On 21 January 2012, he made his debut with Cesena in a 5–1 loss with Roma.
-Besides the fact that he is regular starter until the end of the 2011/12 season, he left the club after his six-month deal expired in June 2012.
+He left the club after his six-month deal expired in June 2012.